 Josiah’s Bay – This popular tourist attraction is a ruin of an old plantation house in Tortola.
 However, the ruin has recently been restored offering those who travel to British Virgin Islands new sights to see and check out.

 Horseshoe Reef – This is the fourth largest coral reef system in the world.
-It used to be the go-to spot for scuba diving enthusiasts that travel to British Virgin Islands.
-However, diving has been recently prohibited in the area to preserve the marine and coral system.
+It used to be the go-to spot for scuba diving enthusiasts that travel to the BVI.
+However, diving has been recently prohibited in the area to preserve the marine and coral systems.

 Loblolly Bay – If a secluded beach spot is what you want, check out Loblolly Bay in the Virgin Islands.
 This is a great spot for swimming or enjoying an idyllic time on the beach.